stix26/hello-world/README.md

 # hello-world
 My first repository

-Stiles here, I am currently learning Python3 and can't wait to share my ideas!
+Stiles here, I like long walks on the beach and slow dancing in the rain!